zwave-js/node-zwave-js/docs/config-files/file-format.md

 The Z-Wave+ specs mandate that the root endpoint must **mirror** the application functionality of endpoint 1 (and potentially others).
 For this reason, `zwave-js` hides these superfluous values.
 However, some legacy devices offer additional functionality through the root endpoint, which should not be hidden.
 To achive this, set `preserveRootApplicationCCValueIDs` to `true`.

+### `skipConfigurationNameQuery`

+Some devices spam the network with lots of `ConfigurationCC::NameReport`s in response to the `NameGet` command.
+Set this flag to `true` to skip this query for affected devices.

 ### `skipConfigurationInfoQuery`

-Some devices spam the network with hundreds of invalid `ConfigurationCC::InfoReport`s when one is requested.
+Some devices spam the network with lots of (sometimes invalid) `ConfigurationCC::InfoReport`s in response to the `InfoGet` command.
 Set this flag to `true` to skip this query for affected devices.

 ### `treatBasicSetAsEvent`